jjholt/uka-aclr/notes/specimens/JJH11/README.md

 Due to limitations of the load cell used, compression was reduced to 300N for particularly large knees.
 Report what load desired was, load actual with std dev.

+---

+Healthy ACL and no signs of OA tJf6.
+Sized down to tHf6 because we don't have J